-This course is designed to give a comprehensive view of the American family within a multi-disciplinary approach.
+This course is designed to give a comprehensive view of the American family within a multidisciplinary approach.
 Using the social system as a frame of reference, the foundation is presented for a scientific study of the social organization, function, and group relationships both within the institutional and structural framework of the family and its interchanges with other social systems.
 Current research is emphasized.

-Prerequisite: EWPC 103; SOCL 210
+Prerequisite: EMCO 103; SOCL 210 social structure and culture as generative of civil strife and violence.
+Comparative methods and scientific models are used in search for an explanation of violence and rebellion, particularly in the contemporary setting.
+Prerequisite: EMCO 103; SOCL 210